DOdrums/PortfolioProjectFive/TESTING.md

 ## Device Testing

 The project was tested on a multitude of devices: several iPhones, android phones, linux laptops and Macbook Pro.
 The website was properly responsive on all devices.
+However, because of cross device tracking protection on phones, the login functionality doesn't work out of the box.
+To make it functional, turn off prevention of cross-site tracking on your phone.
+On iphone, go to settings -> safari -> privacy & security -> Prevent Cross-Site Tracking.

 ## Manual Testing